mjstackhouse/export-tool/README.md

-# Content Export Tool
+# Export Tool

 This is a [custom app](https://kontent.ai/learn/docs/custom-apps) for [Kontent.ai](https://kontent.ai/) that allows for users to export their content to an Excel or CSV file.
+This tool can also be used outside of Kontent.ai [here](https://export-tool.netlify.app/).
 The user chooses the content types, language, and workflow step of the content items being exported.
 They can also use three optional filters: the item name, collection, and last modified date.
 When exported, the items are separated by type.

 - If the user chooses the Excel file type, the content types are separated into worksheets, and then exported together in a single workbook.

 - If the user chooses the CSV file type, each content type is separated into its own CSV file, and then exported together as a ZIP file.